svecosystem/runed/sites/docs/content/functions/is-mounted.md

 ---
-title: useMounted
+title: IsMounted
-description: A function that returns the mounted state of the component it's called in.
+description: A class that returns the mounted state of the component it's called in.
 category: Component
 ---

 <script>
-import Demo from '$lib/components/demos/use-mounted.svelte';
+import Demo from '$lib/components/demos/is-mounted.svelte';
 </script>

 ## Demo